SURVEY RESULTS OF ‘THRIVE AS A NON-SMOKER®’:

 Roddy, E., Antoniak, M., Britton, J., Molyneux, A. and Lewis, S. (2006).
 Barriers and motivators to gaining access to smoking cessation services amongst deprived smokers – a qualitative study.
 Health Services Research, 6, 147-153

 The NHS Information Centre (2011).
 NHS Stop Smoking Services in England – April 2010 – December 2010.
-From http://www.ic.nhs.uk/statistics-and-data-collections/health-and-lifestyles/nhs-stop-smoking-services
+From https://www.ic.nhs.uk/statistics-and-data-collections/health-and-lifestyles/nhs-stop-smoking-services

 Tomlin ME, Pinney S, Buncher CR, et al. (1998).
 The effect of the mode of questionnaire administration on workers’ responses to cigarette smoking questions.
 Am J Epidemiol, 147 (Suppl), 338.